Yoghioct/google-form-clone/CONTRIBUTING.md

-# Contributing to FormsLab
+# Contributing to Survee

-Contributing to FormsLab is fairly easy.
+Contributing to Survee is fairly easy.
 This document will guide you through the process.

 ## Local Development